|13||Summer 2017||Amended, approved and issued||Summer 2018|

 - School Responsibilities

 - Teachers have a legal power to put pupils in detention.
-St John’s uses detention as a sanction only during school hours – parental consent is not required for detention.
+St John’s uses detention as a sanction only during school hours – parental consent is not required for detention but will be informed.

 - The school acts reasonably when imposing a detention or any disciplinary penalty.